3liz/lizmap-documentation/en/source/user_guide.rst

 Advanced features
 ===============================================================

-The map editor can add some features depending on the desired user experience:
+The map publisher can add some features depending on the desired user experience:

 * selecting a basemap
 * locate by layer